-Noting information about contextual education requirements sent out by email from the Contextual Education Office.

-• Making an appointment with Dr Leslie Veen (Iveen@plts.edu), Director of Contextual Education, to discuss contextual education requirements of your program, including enrollment; placement; and questions, issues, or concerns that arise while in placement.

-Updating your advisor about what Dr Veen advises regarding contextual education requirements after you have checked in with Dr Veen.
+- Noting information about contextual education requirements sent out by email from the Contextual Education Office. - Making an appointment with Dr Leslie Veen (Iveen@plts.edu) to discuss contextual education requirements of your program, including enrollment; placement; and questions, issues, or concerns that arise while in placement. - Updating your advisor about what Dr Veen advises regarding contextual education requirements after you have checked in with Dr Veen.